Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Josephson giant magnetoresistor

 In the layered structure, we expect the interlayer coupling strength $g$ to be much smaller than the exchange field $J_{ex}$.
 As a result, the $\eta \approx 1 - 2g^2/J_{ex}^2$ can even approach one with $ g \ll J_{ex}$.
 Physically, this indicates that a junction with parallel N\'eel order alignment is much more transparent than one with antiparallel N\'eel order, as expected.
 The factor $\eta$ decreases as $g$ increases, which arises from the fact that interlayer tunneling tends to weaken the spin-layer locking.

-To demonstrate this effect quantitatively, we calculate the Josephson supercurrent $I_S(\phi)$ for various relative orientations $\theta$, where $\theta=0$ ($\theta=\pi$) corresponds to parallel (antiparallel) N\'{e}el order alignment.
+To verify this effect numerically, we calculate the Josephson supercurrent for various relative orientations $\theta$, where $\theta=0$ ($\theta=\pi$) corresponds to parallel (antiparallel) N\'{e}el order alignment.
 As shown in Fig.~\ref{fig:fig4}(c), the critical current $I_c$ exhibits significant suppression as $\theta$ approaches $\pi$, clearly revealing the nearly complete blockade of supercurrent in the antiparallel configuration.
-The coresponding quality factor $\eta\approx 90\%$, which matches our theoretical expectation.
-Our results demonstrate that the Josephson giant magnetoresistance effect can achieve a high quality factor.
+The corresponding quality factor $\eta\approx 90\%$, which matches our theoretical anticipation.
+Our results demonstrate that the JGMR effect can achieve a high quality factor.
 The unachievable $100\%$ quality factor stems from the finite interlayer coupling strength $g$.
-Notably, $I_c(\theta=\pi)$ exhibits a slight enhancement at larger interlayer coupling $g$.
-We also plot Eq.~\eqref{eq:eq_eta} in Fig.~\ref{fig:fig4}(d), which is qualitatively matches the numerical results.
+Notably, $I_c(\theta=\pi)$ exhibits a slight enhancement at larger $g$.
+We also plot Eq.~\eqref{eq:eq_eta} in Fig.~\ref{fig:fig4}(d) to compare the analytical and numerical results.
+At small $g$, Eq.~\eqref{eq:eq_eta} matches the numerical results well, but the two slightly deviate from each other as $g$ increases.
+This deviation arises from the perturbation approach used in the band projection method.

-{\emph {Conclusion and discussion}}---In summary, we have investigated unconventional Josephson effects in a superconductor/$PT$-symmetric AFM bilayers/superconductor JJ.
-The observed field-tunable $0$-$\pi$ oscillations emerge as a unique consequence of $\mathcal{PT}$ symmetry and the layer structure.
-It is worth noting that in Eq.~\eqref{eq:eq_gamma_f} the 0-$\pi$ oscillations can also be contolled by the magnetic field.
-However, unlike the displacement field, the magnetic control rely on the internal N\'{e}el order (More details, see Supplementary Materials III~\cite{supp}).